Westinghouse WGen9500DF - 9500/12500W Dual Fuel Generator With Remote Start

 Outlets

-The control panel features the following 6 AC outlets:
+The control panel is equipped with the following 6 AC outlets:

-As the WGen9500DF holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.
+With its 14-50R outlet, this Westinghouse unit is RV-ready for owners with a 50-amp service in their RVs.
+In addition, as the WGen9500DF holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

 Westinghouse's ST Switch Outlet